 Being in that official vehicle, they were giving the lamb the appearance of closeness to its mother, to its fold, but in reality creating distance.
 That the lamb slipped through the opening was of its own desperation, its own discontentment being separated from Love itself.
 There was no thought, but instant recognition and it leapt into action.

 Like Peter.
 They were fishing.
 Jesus, recently crucified, shows up on the beach and asks how they're faring.
 Hearing they'd had no success, he says, "try the other side."
 They do, and the nets immediately fill to overflowing, and Peter recognizes and exclaims that it is Jesus, throws on his shirt and jumps out of the boat to race to his friend.

 Likewise, in my waking moments from this dream, God showed me I was the lamb and I was running to my Jesus.
 In all my mess, all legs and elbows pulling myself through the only opening I could find, because I could not wait even a moment for obstacles to be removed or a clear path.
 I knew where I belonged and I didn't hesitate to dive out of the constructs that were keeping me separate, that had no intention to open the way, that were literally holding me away and apart from the longings of my heart, my Lord and Savior.

 I read a book yesterday (yes in one sitting; couldn't put it down) called Beautiful Outlaw by John Eldridge.
 I highly recommend it.
-And I want to read more by him.
-He has a relationship with Jesus and it is so apparent in how he speaks of him.
 But I bring it up because my dream happened two nights before even buying this book, but it contained the interpretation of my dream!
 In one concise sentence: